LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 6:32 PM

 Just got home from a long trip to the Swedish Embassy.
 I'll see if I could muster up the strength to do something today later.

+## August 15, 2018

+### 12:13 PM

+I guess the answer to yesterday's question was no, I ended up falling asleep.
+Got to finish the second day of Haskell and got to learn how partially applied functions and currying works in Haskell.